-present figure for forty years, and during his last days, while he gained the respect due to a veteran, he required no concessions to the weakness of old age.
-Indeed, of late years, compared with those immediately preceding, he rather rose than declined in importance, for his position at the Princess's Theatre enabled him to appear in his true character of a Shakspearcan comedian; whereas, at other houses, devoted to the lighter class of drama, he had previously been forced into the regions of farce and burlesque, which were less congenial, and in which he had many formidable compe-
+present figure for forty years, and during his last days, chains is to be attributed.
+An inquest was held on while he gained the respect due to a veteran, he required no concessions to the weakness of old age.
+Indeed, of late years, compared with those immediately preceding, he rather rose than declined in importance, for his position at the Princess's Theatre enabled him to appear in his true character of a Shakspearean comedian; whereas, at other houses, devoted to the lighter class of drama, he had previously been forced into the regions of farce and burlesque, which were less congenial, and in which he had many formidable compctitors.

 To younger critics Mr. Harley's frequent propensity to extravagance, both in gesture and in facial expression, appeared as a defect, for they were unable to find in nature a prototype for the multifarious grimaces provided for their diversion.
 The peculiarity, however, belonged, not to the individual, but the school in which he was trained.
 That naturalness which is so much extolled at the present day, was not the aim of the comedian of forty years ago; and, be it remembered, that Mr. Harley never failed to obtain a laugh.
-If some were of opinion that his manner was too artificial, none questioned the fact of its drollery, and his appearance on the stage was at once the signal for joyous recognition.
+If some were of opinion that his manner was too artificial, none that they had eaten a quantity of thorn-apples (datura questioned the fact of its drollery, and his appearance stramonium), a very active poison.
+It is a very common on the stage was at once the signal for joyous recognition.
 He was a thorough master of all the conventionalities of "fun," and hence, in those characters which only exist by tradition, his value could not be overestimated.
 By moving him from the atmosphere of farce and burlesque to that of the Shakspearean drama, Mr. Charles Kean secured for Mr. Harley a second enjoyment of his ancient rank, which had almost been forgotten during his less legitimate engagements.

-The very last words which Mr. Harley uttered seemed to mark his identity with the old Shakepearean drolls.
+The very last words which Mr. Harley uttered seemed to mark his identity with the old Shakspearean drolls.
 On Friday night, he said to Mr. Ellis, "I have an exposition of sleep come over me," the words used by Bottom in Midsummer Night's Dream, and from that moment he remained speechless to the end.
 Never did the stroke of death occur with more awful suddenness.
 He had acted the character of Launcelot Golbo with more than wonted vivacity on Friday week, but the roar occasioned by his exit had scarcely subsided when he lay paralysed behind the scenes, deprived of the power of distinct articulation, and terrified those who took his hand by the iciness of his grasp.

 Mr. Harley was born in London about 1790, and in 1807 adopted the stage as a vocation.
-His provincial life lasted till 1815, when he came out at the Lyccum, In the September of the same year he appeared at Drury Lane, and at once took the position he has since maintained.
-His character as a man of respectability and integrity always stood exceedingly high, and his tenure of the office of treasurer to the Drury Lane Fund rendered him almost as celebrated in theatrical circles as his drolleries made him familiar to the large public.
+His provincial life lasted till 1815, when he came out at the Lyceum.
+In the September of the same year he appeared at Drury Lane, and at once took the position he has since maintained.
+His character as a man of respectability and integrity always stood exceedingly high, and his tenure of the office of treasurer to the Drury Lane Fund rendered him almost as celebrated in theatrical circles as his drolleries made him familiar to the large public.-Times.

-Times.